 I took off running as fast as I could with dreams of a heroic triple down the right field line to tie the game up racing in my mind.
 I was sprinting so fast it felt like my shoes came off while my feet, with nothing but lightweight socks on, floated down the chalk strike.
 I watched the ball floating in the air and hit first base with a perfect toe tap.
 My helmet flew off as I rounded the base heading for second.
 ‘FOUL BALL!’, yelled the umpire.
 Ohhhh, ‘nice try Joey’ rang the yells from the stands and bench.
 So close!

 I hurried back to the plate to try again.
 I picked up my helmet and could see the sneers coming from the pitcher.
 My confidence was brewing now as I nearly had a hit off of him earlier in the game.
 I knew I could do this.
-I stepped back into the batter’s box, took a swing, and was ready to go.
+I stepped back into the batter’s box, took a hard practice swing, and was ready to go.
 The pitcher wound up and zoom, the pitch headed towards my head.
-I dropped to the ground with light flashing before my eyes wondering if I would ever see again.
+I dropped to the ground with light flashing before my eyes wondering if I would ever see life again.
 Ball two, chimed the umpire.
 I noticed my helmet was on the ground as it flew off again.
 Fortunately, my head was still attached to my neck and my head was NOT in the helmet, as I examined it, before putting it in place again.
 It was as if the pitcher knew I was a worry-wart and decided to send a chill down my spine.
 Admittedly, it worked.

 He wound up again and fired a low fastball.
 I watched it all the way and could see it was low.
 So low was the pitch I swear it hit the ground as the catcher scooped his glove down, dust a flying, as he snatched it into his oversized mitt.
 I was ready for the final showdown with the count coming full.
 STIIIIRRRRRIIIIIIIKKKKKKEEEEE THREEEEE shouted the umpire!

 I could not believe it.
 I shouted no way!
 The umpire glared at me and it seemed as if he had two horns and tail as he held his hand up with the out signal.
 In a blink of a moment, I slammed my bat into the plate.
-The umpire mouthed words in slow-motion voice you hear and see in movies, ‘that was a strike son, and he pointed to the bench for me to get out of the batter’s box.
+The umpire mouthed words in slow-motion voice you hear and see in movies, ‘that was a strike son’.
+He pointed to the bench for me to get out of the batter’s box.
 I picked up my bat, slumped my shoulders and headed to the bench.
-‘Nice try Joey’, said my coach, people from the stands were shouting at the umpire which made me feel a little better.
-But it was more than I could handle.
+‘Nice try Joey’, said my coach, people from the stands were cursing at the umpire which made me feel a little better.
+But, it was more than I could handle.

 Three days later we had a ‘skull session’ at our coaches house where he gave a speech to the rest of the team.
 He said, ‘caring so much that it brings tears to you from trying so hard is OK.’
 He pointed out and said, ‘we all know what happened with one of our player’s parents, I don’t want any of you to feel that there is anything wrong with feeling disappointment.’
 It was only then that I realized it was not a bad dream but had really happened.
-I thought I was the problem until hearing my coach tell a completely different story.
+I thought I was ‘the problem’ until hearing my coach tell a completely different story.
 Still, it did not help much.
 It was not until I was married and we had our third miscarriage, twenty years later, that I shed a single tear again.

 It was not until we had our third miscarriage, twenty years later, that I shed a single tear again.